Last updated 15 November 2017

 As a result, counterfeiters are able to get their hands on high resolution printing equipment and some basic security inks by simply ordering them over the Internet.
 Added to that, fraudsters' imagination and determination appear limitless.

-ID document forgery is therefore continually evolving; public authorities currently face threats that include grinding to access the core of a document, and adding laser engraved personalization.
+ID document forgery is therefore continually evolving; public authorities currently face threats that include simulating optical variable devices (OVD), grinding to access the core of a document, falsification by overprint, high quality “intaglio printing” look-alike in fake passports or adding laser engraved personalization to name a few.

 Episode 1: Tampering and transparent elements